 Through our hands and words we help you identify and release knots of unintentional tension you are holding, helping you to stay in balanced support and allow expansive release into stature and movement.
 As your awareness changes you learn how to undo tensions that are contracting or compressing you for yourself, letting go of habits that don’t serve you well.
 You refine the ability to ‘think to your body’ – a skill you take into your life.

 Alexander Technique is an Education rather than a therapy – a way of understanding your body and getting it to work better, for you.

 The practicalities of balance and poise

-As part of your lesson you may lie down in semi supine with your head on a few books and knees raised, allowing maximum rest and support for your back.
-This gives you an opportunity to pay attention to your body and your balance and to teach your muscles to support you in a well-organised way.
+As part of your lesson you may lie down in with your head on a few books and knees raised, allowing maximum rest and support for your back.
+Lying down in this way will give you an opportunity to pay attention to your body and your balance; to teach your muscles to support you in a well-organised way.